JuanCaicedo/speaking/README.md

 professional and open source work.
 Developers will learn how to leverage their skills and knowledge from web development to towards creating reusable and distributable CLA's.

+## Outline

+* The UNIX philosophy of small modules
+* Examples of node CLA
+* Advantages of Node
+* Development flow for CLA
+* Reading command line arguments
+* Testing command line utilities
+* Explanation of piping and data streaming
+* Composing utilites together
+* Reading data streams
+* Managing back pressure
+* Interactive CLA
+* How to use exit codes
+* Handling error messages
+* Visual rendering in terminal with React
+* Sharing a CLA
+* Frameworks for CLAs
+* Disadvantages of node
+* Other possible languages and platforms

 # Integrating React into an existing application